Cortical-SSM: A Deep State Space Model for Motor Imagery Decoding from EEG Signals: Results

 \subsection{Quantitative Results}

-We conducted experiments to compare the performance of our model with baselines on the OpenBMI~\citep{OpenBMI}, Stieger2021~\citep{Stieger}, and ECoG-ALS datasets.
-The results for OpenBMI and ECoG-ALS are presented in Table \ref{tab:quantitative_main}, while the results for Stieger2021 can be found in Appendix~\ref{subsection:appendix_stieger_quant}.
+We conducted experiments to compare the performance of our model with baselines on the OpenBMI~\citep{OpenBMI} and Stieger2021~\citep{Stieger} datasets.
+Quantitative results are summarized in Table~\ref{tab:quantitative_main}.
 Values reported in the table represent the mean and standard deviation obtained across $k$-fold cross-validation ($k=8$).
 For the evaluation metrics, we employed accuracy, Macro-F1, AUROC (macro-averaged), AUPRC (macro-averaged), and Cohen’s Kappa.
-We used these metrics because they are standard for the classification of EEG and ECoG signals.
+We used these metrics because they are standard for the classification of EEG signals.